Quick Course "WHAT'S BUGGING YOU?"

 Prevention of fleas

 The best way to control fleas is to prevent their entry in the first place

 Have a veterinarian recommend the proper preventive option for any pets that go outdoors.
-Spot-On treatments such as Frontline has been a very reliable remedy for over ten years now.
+Spot-On treatments have been a very reliable remedy.

 Environmental practices can be equally important.